rahilrahimi/Calculator/README.md

 - Input numbers and perform arithmetic operations.
 - Clear the display with the "C" button.
 - Delete the last character with the "DE" button.
-- Handle division by zero error.
+- Error handling for invalid expressions and division by zero.
 - Validate input expressions before calculation.